Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 All important actions performed with a mouse must also be reproduced with the keyboard, even complex interactions (drag & drop, mobile touch gestures…).

+See [how to navigate with a keyboard](./methodes-outils-clavier.html) in a web browser.

 **Users’ goal: **

 Allow users who cannot use the mouse (blind, motor disabled, mobile web, outdoor…) to access the main features of the application with the keyboard.